Fix Zero-Click SEO When Clicks Drop

 The shift from traditional search to AI-powered search is not incremental - it is a change in the fundamental contract between search engines and websites.
 The old model:

-• Old rule: rank high → user visits your site → you get traffic
+- Old rule: rank high, the user visits your site, and you get traffic

-• New reality: rank high + be structured → Google cites you → user may or may not click
+- New reality: rank well, be structured, be easy to summarize, and accept that the user may or may not click

 AI tools - Google AI Overviews, ChatGPT, Perplexity, Microsoft Copilot - now summarise content, combine multiple sources, and deliver one synthesised answer.
 The search is no longer "find a website."
 It is "get an answer."

-This is why AEO (Answer Engine Optimization) has become a required discipline alongside traditional SEO.
-SEO gets you into the index.
-AEO gets you into the answer.
+This is why AEO (Answer Engine Optimization) has become a useful discipline alongside traditional SEO.
+SEO helps you get discovered and indexed.
+AEO helps your content become easier to extract, verify, and use as a source.

 The 3 new SEO rules for 2026